 On acceptance of your book for publication, and receipt of the completed text and your payment, we are committed to undertake and complete the following:

-• submit your book to the Amazon 'Search inside this book' programme, which will mean that a person doing a search by subject matter may pick up your name, book title or content and be able to read 20% of its contents.
+- Submit your book to Amazon’s Look Inside programme, which will mean that a person doing a search by subject matter may pick up your name, book title or content and be able to read 20% of its contents.

-• supply our book wholesaler with 5 complimentary copies of your book, ensuring that it appears as available for immediate delivery at Amazon and other book retailers and not as out of stock or with an extended delivery time.
-The approximate cost of this is £45.00 including postage, which we pay for out of the publishing fee.
+- Supply our book wholesaler with five complimentary copies of your book, ensuring that it appears as available for immediate delivery at Amazon and other book retailers and not as out of stock or with an extended delivery time.
+The approximate cost of this is £45 including postage, which we pay for out of the publishing fee.

-• Additionally, we will produce a hardback version of your book.
-This involves: using one of your spare ISBNs; changing the imprint/copyright page plus the bar code on the back cover to reflect the new ISBN; making another set of six legal deposits and sending five introductory copies to the book wholesaler, plus a copy to you; these are paid for by the author and of course you will receive 90% of the royalties on this version of your book.
+- Produce a hardback version of your book.
+This involves: using one of your spare ISBNs; changing the imprint/copyright page plus the bar code on the back cover to reflect the new ISBN; making another set of six legal deposits and sending five introductory copies to the book wholesaler, plus a copy to you; these are paid for by WRITERSWORLD up to the value of £35, and of course you will receive 90% of the royalties on this version of your book.
 Any requirement for further such copies will be paid for and ordered in the same way as for further soft cover copies.

-As there is little copy editing with a poetry book and they tend to have a low page count, we are able to offer all of the other services we offer with our Standard Book Publishing Service, but at a lower cost.
+As there is little copy editing with a poetry book and they tend to have a low page count, we are able to offer all of the services we offer with our standard service but at a lower cost.

-If it better suits your book’s purpose, it is possible to produce a spiral-bound version of your book in addition to a soft cover version and in place of the hard copies.
+If it better suits your book’s purpose, it is possible to produce a spiral-bound version of your book in place of the hardback copies.
 To do this we use one of your nine spare ISBNs; change the imprint/copyright page plus the bar code on the back cover to reflect the new ISBN; make another set of six legal deposits; and send five introductory copies to the book wholesaler, plus a copy to you.
-These are paid for by the author and of course you will receive 90% of the royalties on this version of your book.
+These are also paid for WRITERSWORLD and of course you will receive 90% of the royalties on this version of your book.
 Any requirement for further such copies will be paid for and ordered in the same way as for further soft cover copies.

 We used to offer our e-book service with outlets other than Amazon Kindle and found that, apart from the complexity of organising the payment of royalties, the actual royalties paid to our clients were derisory and frankly not worth the effort.
-We have come to the conclusion that the issue of Amazon Kindle v its competitors is akin to CDs v cassette tapes.
+We have come to the conclusion that the issue of Amazon Kindle vs. its competitors is akin to CDs vs. cassette tapes.

-We are now able to set up an Amazon Kindle account for you and the royalties will be paid to you direct by Amazon Kindle.
+We are now able to set up a free Amazon Kindle account for you and the royalties will be paid to you direct by Amazon Kindle.